vsivsi/gridfs-locks/README.md

   // do something else
 });

-// event: 'removed' - A held write lock was successfully removed from the lock collection
+// event: 'removed' - A held write lock was successfully removed from the
-// see removeLock() method below
+// lock collection.
+See removeLock() method below

 lock.on('removed', function (ld) {
   // do something else